muzamil301/reac-express-node-aws-sns/README.md

 ---

-## Future Enhancements

-- Add rate-limiting to the backend
-- Improve backend error logging
-- Allow frontend to select from multiple SNS topics

----

 ## Contact

-For bugs or suggestions, please [Email](muzamil301@gmail.com).
-Thank you for using this project! 🚀
+For bugs or suggestions, please muzamil301@gmail.com Thank you for using this project! 🚀